djhshih/nix-interpreter-ts/README.md

 Nix: `inherit` keyword is used to inherit attributes: `{ inherit a b; c = 1; }`
 Here: `{ a; b; c = 1; }`

-Nix: sets cannot self-reference without the `rec` keyword.
-Here: all sets can self-reference.

 ## Usage